ContinuingEdCourses.Net Courses for Mental Health Professionals

 Jason H. King, Ph.D.

-Website: mellivoragroup.com
+Website: includeuschool.com

 Gerald P. Koocher, Ph.D., ABPP

-Gerald P. Koocher, Ph.D., ABPP is Senior Associate in the Department of Psychiatry and Behavioral Sciences and faculty member at the Harvard Medical School Bioethics Center.
+Gerald P. Koocher, Ph.D., ABPP, is Senior Associate in the Department of Psychiatry and Behavioral Sciences and faculty member at the Harvard Medical School Bioethics Center.
 His prior positions included Professor and Dean of the College of Science and Health at DePaul University (Chicago), Professor, Associate Provost, and Dean at Simmons University (Boston), Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center, and Executive Director of the Linda Pollin Institute at Harvard Medical School.

 Dr. Koocher founded the journal Ethics & Behavior, and previously served as Editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
 He currently serves as Associate Editor of Practice Innovations.
 He has published more than 350 articles and book chapters and authored or edited 17 books including Ethics in Psychology and the Mental Health Professions, the Psychologists' Desk Reference, and Clinician's Guide to Evidence Based Practices: Behavioral Health and the Addictions.